zunderlab/FLOWMAP/README.md

 install_github("nolanlab/spade")
 ```

+<a name="install"></a>
 ### Installing FLOWMAPR:

-To currently get the FLOWMAPR R package up and working on your computer:
+To currently get the FLOWMAPR R package up and working on your computer, once you have installed all package dependencies (see above):

 1. Make a github account if you haven't already.
 2. Get access to repo zunderlab/FLOWMAP for your github account.